-In this post, we touch upon a few elements that can help you design a good Electronic Case Report Form (eCRF).
+In this post, we touch upon a few elements that can help you design a good Electronic Case Report Form (eCRF) when conducting clinical investigations.

-Over the years we have assisted several organizations in designing eCRFs.
-Therefore, we have curated seven principles behind a good eCRF.
+Over the years we have assisted numerous organizations in designing eCRFs, which has been the foundation for our seven principles behind a good eCRF.

-Yet, the worst thing we can do, when transitioning to an eCRF is to electrify paper.
+As mentioned, the worst thing we can do is to simply copy the existing paper-based CRF directly into an eCRF format.
 Meaning, copying the design directly into the eCRF, making the two look identical and calling it a day.

 Traditional CRFs are not always printed.
 People have been using Word, Excel, or other common digital solutions, as data collection methods.
 Such solutions have their drawbacks as well.
 You can learn why you should avoid using such solutions from our post on "Are we breaking the law by using Excel in Medical R&D"

-We identify 7 principles behind a good eCRF design process and want to exemplify how you can apply them to your own form design.
+We identify 7 principles behind a good eCRF design process and want to exemplify how you can apply them to your own case report form design.

 Here are the first three principles: